gwlilabmit/Ram_Y_complex/readme.md

 I ran [MEME](http://meme-suite.org/tools/meme) on 21\_cleavage\_final.txt to find the top 5 motifs with a minimum motif width of 3nt and max width of 50nt.
 Running the search with both a 0-order and 1st-order background yields the same results.

-### Kmer analysis
+### K-mer analysis

 For this I ran kmer\_analysis/kmer\_distribution.py.
-This prints out a list of all kmers in ascending order of p value.
-For each kmer I also note the number of times it appeared in the 21 sites.
+This prints out a list of all k-mers in ascending order of p value.
+For each k-mer I also note the number of times it appeared in the 21 sites.

 ### Figure 3-1